mahdipedro/Liquid-Intake-Monitoring-Data/README.md

 # Liquid-Intake-Monitoring-Data
 We collected data for 10 different beverages including water and 5 different volumes with our LIDS(Liquid Intake Detection System)
-First column is the distance between the sensor and liquid surface.
-Second column is the measured temperature inside the bottle.
-Third to fifth columns are the Red, Green, and Blu values masured by RGB color sensor.
+"Distance" is the distance between the sensor and liquid surface.
+"Temperature" is the measured temperature inside the bottle.
+"Red", "Green", "Blue" are the values masured by RGB color sensor for each liquid.
+"Intensity" is the transformatio of Red, Green, Blue to Gray scale.
+"Lightsetting" and "Light" indicate the lighting condition for each round of data collection.
+"Type" is our label for each tested liquid.
+"Volume" is the actual volume of each data collection round.